 Each Canon battery grip is different.
 You will need to choose the right one for your camera.
 If you own either a Canon EOS 5D Mark IV, EOS 80D or the EOS 6D Mark II, you have probably either got or have considered adding an additional Canon Battery Grip.

 Some forum posts that I have read state that they are a waste of money.
 Cash that could be better spent on a lens or other more useful accessories.
 I tend to disagree, as do many other Canon users.

 It all depends on 3 things really;

 - 2How much you use the camera and what for

 - 3And the size of your hands

 Also think about this.
 Why do most, if not all professional digital or film SLR's have the huge camera packs actually built into the body if they are a waste of money?

 Personally, when I first bought the Canon EOS 10D way back when first going digital, the first accessory I got with it was the Canon battery pack.
 The camera was fairly large without it but always felt to me like something was missing.
 I have used pro film SLR's in the past and the 10D just didn't feel right.

 Once I had added the Canon battery grip BG-ED3, all was well in my world once more.
-I wondered why Canon didn't make the cameras with the grip already attached and then realised that there has to be more distinction between the "semi-pro" range and the professional cameras (plus it is a nifty marketing ploy I must admit).
+I wondered why Canon didn't make the cameras with the grip already attached.
+Then I realised that there has to be more distinction between the "semi-pro" range and the professional cameras.
+Plus it is a nifty marketing ploy I must admit.

-This was all emphasised even more when I upgraded to the EOS 20D in around 2004/2005 which Canon had made even smaller.
+This was all emphasised even more when I upgraded to the EOS 20D way back in 2004/2005.
+A camera that Canon had made even smaller.
 In my hands it felt almost like a toy so the Canon battery grip BG-E2 was fitted immediately.
 Once again, all was well.